-- In the absence of the Chairperson to chair all meetings in accordance to the approved standing orders, with professionalism ensuring that all meetings engage in good decision making. - To sit on hearing panels and engage in decision-making processes with no bias, acting at all times with integrity and professionalism. - To act in accordance with democratic accountability to all residents within the area. - To prepare for and attend all community board meetings
+- To Chair all meetings in accordance to the approved standing orders, with professionalism ensuring that all meetings engage in good decision-making. - To sit on hearing panels and engage in decision-making processes with no bias, acting at all times with integrity and professionalism. - To act in accordance with democratic accountability to all residents within the area. - To prepare for and attend all community board meetings.

-For many people membership of a community board is their first step in a journey that may eventually lead to a role as a councillor, mayor or even a member of parliament.
+For many people membership of a community board is their first step in a journey that may eventually lead to a role as a councillor, mayor or even a Member of Parliament.

 Members receive remuneration which is set by the Remuneration Authority.
-Remuneration levels will vary from council to council so contact your local authority for more detailed information.
+Levels of remuneration will vary from council to council so contact your local authority for more detailed information.